-The veteran head coach completed her fifth season at Seattle University behind an all-time 682-379 (.643) record and is currently 11th on the NCAA Division I all-time wins list for women's college basketball.
+The veteran head coach completed her fifth season at Seattle University behind an all-time 682-379 (.643) record and is currently 11th on the NCAA Division I wins list for active Division I women’s college basketball coaches.
 She became the 18th coach in NCAA Division I women's basketball history to reach the 600-win mark in February 2007.
 The Redhawk head coach also boasts 22 20-win seasons over her historic coaching career.

 Bonvicini’s first Seattle U recruiting class - Kacie Sowell, Ashley Ward, and Sylvia Shephard - completed their Redhawk career in 2013-14 as SU’s top three Division I career scoring leaders.
 Sowell was named First Team All-Conference while Sylvia Shephard was named Second Team All-WAC and to the WAC All-Defensive Team.
 Ward and Sowell were named to the WAC All-Tournament Team.
 Bonvicini led the Redhawks to a third place finish in the WAC, making it to the Championship game of the WAC Tournament for the second straight year.

 In 2012-13, Bonvicini led the Redhawks to a regular season conference title in their first season with full Division I status and their first season in the Western Athletic Conference.
 She was named WAC Coach of the Year and was named to the Naismith Women's College Coach of the Year Top 30.
 Seattle U earned the WAC Regular Season Championship, defeating Idaho, on Mar.
 9, 2013.